noedigcode/konfyt-docs/content/scripting.rst

 Scripting
 #########

-JavaScript scripting was added as an experiment in Konfyt version 1.5.0.
+JavaScript scripting for patch layers was added as an experiment in Konfyt version 1.5.0.

+Scripting for MIDI input ports was added in version 1.6.0.

-Patch layers with MIDI input have optional scripts that can process incoming MIDI events.
+Patch layers with MIDI input and MIDI input ports have optional scripts that can process incoming MIDI events.
+Script processing happens after MIDI filters.
+For ports, script processing also happens before MIDI is sent to triggers and patches.

 Scripts are evaluated in a separate thread from the GUI and JACK processing threads.
 This means that scripts will not affect normal non-script MIDI and audio processing